ory/docs/docs/hydra/advanced.md

 2. OpenID Connect: The ID Token is "external-facing".
 The `aud` claim of an OpenID Connect ID Token defines which _clients_ should accept it.

-While modifying the audience of an ID Token is not desirable, specifying the audience of an OAuth 2.0 Access Token is.
-This is not defined as an IETF Standard but is considered good practice in certain environments.
+While modifying the audience of an ID Token isn't desirable, specifying the audience of an OAuth 2.0 Access Token is.
+This isn't defined as an IETF Standard but is considered good practice in certain environments.

 For this reason, Hydra allows you to control the aud claim of the access token.
 To do so, you must specify the intended audiences in the OAuth 2.0 Client's